 Both Delta and JetBlue pride themselves in being the leaders in customer service (no, they didn’t pay me to say that).
 This is clearly evident when you step onboard any airplane of either airline.
 Chances are pretty good that your first thought will be how clean and nice the interiors are.
 At least that’s what I think of whenever I’m flying Delta or JetBlue.
 That and what I’m going to eat, that is.

 As I already mentioned, JetBlue refers to their premium seating product as “Mint”.
 It’s arguably the best domestic US business class seat – an argument that I would confidently extend to comparing it to other international airlines as well.
-JetBlue Mint is absolutely fantastic, especially if you can get one of the single seat suites with the sliding doors that’s separate you from everyone else.
+The JetBlue Mint Suites are absolutely fantastic.
 It’s social distancing at its finest.

 Delta One is almost as good.
 I said “almost” because the privacy isn’t as good as you would get in the JetBlue premium seat.
 For introverts like me, that’s a pretty huge deal.